This post contains affiliate links and was compensated by Collective Bias, Inc. All opinions are mine alone.

 My teen son, Robert, is headed for summer camp next week, so we are in full camp preparation mode.
-We are running laundry, packing, running out for last minute supplies and we just used this fun salt water etching technique to personalize his water bottle!
+We are running laundry, packing, running out for last minute supplies and we just used this fun salt water etching technique to personalize his metal water bottle!

 I got out the paint pens and suggested he decorate his bottle, but the look he gave me indicated that he was NOT showing up at camp with a cutesy water bottle.
-I suggested a cool design like camaflouge, but it was still not happening.
+I suggested a cool design like camouflage, but it was still not happening.

 It sounds complicated, but actually it is very easy and doesn’t take special equipment.
-The design is created by using the battery to force a chemical reaction between the metal, water and salt.
-The only thing you might not have on hand to do this is wires with alligator clips, but you can find those online or at an auto parts store.
+The only thing you might not have on hand to do this is leads with alligator clips, but you can find those online or at your local auto parts store.

 - Stainless steel or aluminum water bottle